© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear Training Fortification, Royal Military Repository is a scheduled monument protected by Historic England under reference 1021456.
 View the official record →

-Linear Training Fortification, Royal Military Repository is a Napoleonic-era military earthwork located at the Royal Military Repository site in Kent.
+Linear Training Fortification, Royal Military Repository is a military training structure located within the grounds of the Royal Military Repository at Woolwich in Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021456.

 Linear Training Fortification, Royal Military Repository is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021456.